aerkkila/metaanianalyysi/README.md

    - **vuojakaumalaatikko_vuosittain.py** &rarr; jakaumat_vuosittain/*, vuosittaisvaihtelu.tex, kaudet_vuosittain/*
 	   Yearly boxplots of methane fluxex in different areas and seasons. \
 	   Years in same figure, areas and seasons separately. \
-	   Makes also a table about relative standard deviation of annual averages.
+	   Makes also a table about relative standard deviation of annual averages. \
 	   Can be run with argument päivä to make similar figures of season start days.
    - **bawld_ikir_kartta.py** &rarr; bawld_ikir_kartta.png
 	   Permafrost and non-permafrost wetland category areas separated on a map.
    - **xvuo_laatikko.py** &rarr; xvuo_laatikko_wetland.png
+   - **osajää.py** &rarr; osajää.png
+	   Figure about relation between frozen percent and partly frozen percent

 **Other**
 - **köppenpintaalat<area>.c** areas of climate classes